iuscommunity/sphinx_iuscommunity/_rst/FAQs.rst

 The FAQs on this page are the most common, official questions we wanted to answer.
-However, if you don’t find your question here, please check out our `Launchpad Answers Page <https://answers.launchpad.net/ius>`_.
+However, if you don’t find your question here, please check out our `answers section`_.
 There you can view all questions that have been answered, as well as ask your own.

 .. contents::